armandofox/armandofox.github.io/_pages/music-theater.md

-**November 2024:**  [Cantos de Mi Tierra](cabaretlatinocantosdemitierra.com), an all-Spanish-language cabaret ranging from traditional songs of Latin America to crossover artists like Shakira and Marc Anthony, will be playing at UC Berkeley on November 13 and Martuni's in SF on November 16!
+**November 2024:**  [Cantos de Mi Tierra](cabaretlatinocantosdemitierra.com), an all-Spanish-language cabaret ranging from traditional songs of Latin America to crossover artists like Shakira and Marc Anthony, will be playing at
+Martuni's in SF on November 16!
 Ticket links coming soon.
 See clips of our recent  [show at Feinstein's At the Nikko](https://www.youtube.com/watch?v=ttsPDhWGliQ).